-The Board of Trustee are responsible for the approval of the online safety policy and with the Dereham Church of England Junior Academy are responsible for reviewing the effectiveness of the policy.
+The Board of Trustees are responsible for the approval of the online safety policy.
+The LGB are responsible for monitoring the implementation of this policy.
 This will be carried out by the Trustees/LGB receiving regular information about online safety incidents and monitoring reports.
 A member of the LGB has taken on the role of online safety Governor and the role includes:

-- regular meetings with the online safety Co-ordinator/Officer this may form part of the Designated Safeguarding Lead role and/or Business Manager - regular monitoring of online safety incident logs - regular monitoring of filtering/change control logs - reporting to relevant LGB/Trust Board/Committee/ meeting
+- regular meetings with the online safety Co-ordinator/Officer this may form part of the Designated Safeguarding Lead role and/or Business Manager - regular monitoring of online safety incident logs - regular monitoring of filtering/change control logs - reporting to relevant LGB meeting

-Headteacher/Principal and Senior Leaders
+Headteacher and Senior Leaders

-- The Headteacher/Principal has a duty of care for ensuring the safety (including online safety) of members of the academy community, though the day-to-day responsibility for online safety will be delegated to the online safety lead. - The Headteacher and (at least) another member of the Senior Leadership/Senior Management Team should be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff - The Headteacher/Senior Leaders are responsible for ensuring that the online safety Coordinator/Officer and other relevant staff receive suitable training to enable them to carry out their online safety roles and to train other colleagues, as relevant.

-- The Headteacher/Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in the academy who carry out the internal online safety monitoring role.
-This is to provide a safety net and also support those colleagues who take on important monitoring roles. - The Senior Leadership Team/Senior Management Team will receive regular monitoring reports from the online safety Lead
+- The Headteacher has a duty of care for ensuring the safety (including online safety) of members of the academy community, though the day-to-day responsibility for online safety will be delegated to the online safety lead. - The Headteacher and (at least) another member of the Senior Leadership/Senior Management Team should be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff - The Headteacher/Senior Leaders are responsible for ensuring that the online safety Coordinator and other relevant staff receive suitable training to enable them to carry out their online safety roles and to train other colleagues, as relevant. - The Headteacher/Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in the academy who carry out the internal online safety monitoring role.
+This is to provide a safety net and also support those colleagues who take on important monitoring roles. - The Senior Leadership Team will receive regular monitoring reports from the online safety Lead

-Online safety lead Simon Dack Deputy Headteacher
+Online safety lead

-- Leads the online safety group (this may be combined with Child Protection/Safeguarding Officer role and the DSL meetings) - Takes day to day responsibility for online safety issues and has a leading role in establishing and review the academy online safety policies/documents - Ensures that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - Provides training and advice for staff - Liaises with the Trust Safeguarding Lead/ relevant body - Liaises with academy technical staff - Receives reports of online safety incidents and creates a log of incidents to inform future online safety developments. - Meets regularly with online safety Governor to discuss current issues.
+- Leads the online safety (this may be combined with Child Protection/Safeguarding Officer role and the DSL meetings) - Takes day to day responsibility for online safety issues and has a leading role in establishing and review the academy online safety policies/documents - Ensures that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - Provides training and advice for staff - Liaises with the Trust Safeguarding Lead/ relevant body - Liaises with academy technical staff - Receives reports of online safety incidents and creates a log of incidents to inform future online safety developments. - Meets regularly with online safety Governor to discuss current issues.
 Review incident logs and filtering/change control logs - Attends relevant meeting/committee of LGB - Reports regularly to Senior Leadership Team

-Network Manager/Technical Staff Ergo, moving to RM Summer 2022
+Network Manager/Technical Staff